|

 odbc_connect ( string dsn, string user, string password [, int cursor_type] )

-When you use this function within your script you have to set string user to the username you were given for the database and you will have to set string password to the password for your account in the database.
-Using the scenario as before, this is what your odbc_connect call would look like:
+When you use this function, you have to set string user to the user name you were given for the database and string password to the password for that user name.
+Your odbc_connect call will look like:

 odbc_connect ( "mydatasource", "dbuser", "dbpassword" )